alexdmoss/alexos.dev/README.md

 - [ ] Tranquil Peak - animation load of the about page
 - [ ] Slight zoom-in effect on panels / image banners
 - [ ] meghna has some cool animations - especially social buttons at bottom
-- [ ] meghna contact form at bottom?
 - [ ] Pinch animations from https://www.demisto.com/community/

 ---